- Why good nutrition is important

 - Blend and moisten foods that are dry or solid.
 Use in soups or with sauces, gravies, and casseroles.

 - If your child is in a lot of pain, your doctor may have you give him pain medicine about 30 minutes before meals.
-(For more information on pain control, please see our booklet called Pain Control.)
+(For more information on pain control, please see our booklet called Guide to Controlling Cancer Pain.)

 - Have your child use a straw to bypass mouth sores.

 - Avoid tart or acidic foods, salty foods, and drinks like citrus fruit juices (grapefruit, orange, lemon, and lime), pickled and vinegary foods, tomato-based foods, and some canned broths.